 #20 – Arkansas Razorbacks (21-6 Overall, 2-4 SEC)

 Arkansas was listed under “knocking on the door” last week and they make an appearance in the top 20 after their series win over Tennessee.
 Prior to the Tennessee wins, Arkansas’ best victories came versus Oklahoma State and Nebraska.
-Arkansas was swept by Alabama two weekends ago and were blanked by Tulsa midweek.
-There are some concerns on whether this will become the norm, but the offense packs firepower.
+Arkansas was swept by Alabama two weekends ago and was blanked by Tulsa midweek.
+There are some concerns about whether this will become the norm, but the offense packs firepower.
 Arkansas takes on St Louis midweek followed by a weekend road series at Kentucky.

 Knocking on the Door